Harald-U/iot-nodejs/documents/4-NODERED.md

     ![Properties](images/ibmiot-node.png)

-7. If your node.js simulator is stopped, start it again (npm start).
+7. If your node.js simulator on your workstation (previous section) is stopped, start it again (npm start).

 8. In the right window section, open the Debug view ("bug" icon).
 You should see the MQTT messages coming in: